ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Days until my Wikipedia account becomes extended confirmed: 24

-Days until I begin high school: 36
+Days until I begin high school: 35

-Days until the new Zelda game releases: 67
+Days until the new Zelda game releases: 66

-Days until the baseball season ends: nice
+Days until the baseball season ends: 68

-Days until Halloween: 101
+Days until Halloween: 100

-Days until you will vote for Biden (provided you are 18+ and from the US): 106
+Days until you will vote for Biden (provided you are 18+ and from the US): 105

-Days until Thanksgiving: 129
+Days until Thanksgiving: 128

-Days until Christmas: 156
+Days until Christmas: 155

-Days until 2025: 163
+Days until 2025: 162

-Days until I become old enough to have sex in Denmark: 251
+Days until I become old enough to have sex in Denmark: 250

-Days until I get unbanned from both Scratch and (maybe) HTS: 253
+Days until I get unbanned from both Scratch and (maybe) HTS: 252

-Days until I become old enough to drive: 616 (the RBE of a moab in btd5 iirc)
+Days until I become old enough to drive: 615

-Days until I turn 17: 981
+Days until I turn 17: 980

-Days until I become an adult: 1347
+Days until I become an adult: 1346

-Days until I graduate high school: 1412
+Days until I graduate high school: 1411

-Days until the end of the 2020s: 1989
+Days until the end of the 2020s: 1988

 I plan to start modding Cookie Clicker (I actually suck ass at JS, but I am good at pattern recognition which I could prob use to add new upgrades and achievements and shit like that)